REGULATORY PROTEASES UNDERLIE MAJOR INFLAMMATORY AND FIBROTIC DISEASES

-Verra Therapeutics is a privately held company near Ithaca NY, that was founded in 2017 with a mission of transforming the treatment of protease-driven diseases using an innovative small protein platform.
+Verra Therapeutics is a privately held company near Ithaca NY, that was founded in 2017 with a mission of transforming the treatment of certain protease-driven diseases using an innovative small protein platform.

 Verra’s goal is to create novel, selective and impactful drugs for patients with major unsolved medical illnesses.

-• cancer • lung, kidney and heart diseases
+• lung, kidney and cardiovascular diseases

-- smaller by an order of magnitude
+- smaller by an order of magnitude, yet with good half life

 - bind only to activated targets